hmac/what/README.md

 ### 4. Spin up What workers
 What workers run in separate processes, and can be launched via the `what` executable.
-They take as arguments the queue to work and the entrypoint file.
+They take as arguments a comma-separated list of queues to work and an entrypoint file.

     bundle exec what default ./entrypoint.rb